Making a Reservation

 In order to have you join one of our tours we may need to collect your name, contact or billing information, transactions or credit card information.
 This information is used only for this purpose and we will not share your personal information with any other person or organization except as may be required to process your request for services or as required by law.

 If you have provided us with your e-mail addess then we may occasionally send out news, updates or special offers by email.
 We will never share your email address with any third party.
 If you do not wish to recieve these you can unsubscribe at any time by emailing or calling us.

-What We Provide and What to Bring
+What Is Included and What to Bring

 We supply high quality and perfectly maintained equipment; including single and double kayaks, paddle jackets, PFD’s, wet suits, 2 person tents, dry bags, camp cooking equipment and utensils.
 All you bring is your sleeping bag and personal items, as suggested in our what to bring list below.

-Day Trip Information
+Day Trip List